kalkis/Coding-Time-Questions/README.md

 # Coding-Time-Questions
-Selection of questions of varying difficulty for live coding challenges
+Selection of questions of varying difficulty for kdb+ live coding challenges.

 Full list of questions grouped by difficulty can be found in *questions/questions-master-list.md*